upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-patchy/index.rst

 Step 7: Visualizing the EMG signals
 ======================================

-Now flex your arm to visualize the muscle signals in real time on your laptop.
+Now flex your arm to visualize the muscle signals in real-time on your laptop.

 .. image:: media/patchy-emg.*